Basanagoudapatil02/LAMP-Stack/README.md

 ![image](https://user-images.githubusercontent.com/63364609/225726243-47170e0f-94a8-40f6-8a02-9682edc282c6.png)

 Yeappp..!
-LMAP stack is install successfully and php page is running successfully.
+LAMP stack is installed successfully and php page is running successfully.